What is the Ishikawa Fishbone Diagram?

 It is impossible to monetize a Blog if the Users are not enthusiastic about what you are talking about.

-Now, let’s imagine a certain Website is not ranking properly on Internet, and decides to develop an Ishikawa diagram in order to study all the different factors affecting its positioning.
+Therefore, you decide to develop an Ishikawa diagram in order to study all the different factors affecting its positioning:

 Improving your SEO is a difficult task that requires lot of effort and time.